MarkRBest/markrbest.github.io/_posts/2020-12-01-classifying-returns.md

 ## Unconditional Distributions

-We can see from the plot the labeler does a good job of identifying areas where the market is trending.
+We can see from the plot the labeller does a good job of identifying areas where the market is trending.
 The second interesting observation is that there is a lot of auto-correlation between the states.
 It is the stickiness of these states which is what we will be trying to make money from.
-If it is possible to successfully identify the market state then the assumptions is that the market is more likely to stay in that state.
+If it is possible to successfully identify the market state then the assumptions are that the market is more likely to stay in that state.

 ![Moveing averages](/assets/2020-12-01/return_dist.png)

-An offline labeler is only so useful in the real world.
-What we really want is something that can tell us real time what type of market we are in.
+An offline labeller is only so useful in the real world.
+What we want is something that can tell us real-time what type of market we are in.
-These distributions are what allows us to use a hidden markov model (HMM) as an online labeler.
+These distributions are what allows us to use a hidden markov model (HMM) as an online labeller.

 ## HMM Fitting

-As a refresher to how HMMs work, if we assume we have a guassian HMM then each distribution gives us the ability to calculate the unconditional probability of the observation assuming the state is known.
+As a refresher to how HMMs work, if we assume we have a gaussian HMM then each distribution gives us the ability to calculate the unconditional probability of the observation assuming the state is known.

 $$ Pr(x | S) = \phi(\frac{x-\mu_S}{\sigma_S}) $$

 where $$ \phi $$ is a normal pdf.
-What we really want to know is $$ Pr(S_t | x_t) $$ meaning what market state are we in given the most recent return?
+What we want to know is $$ Pr(S_t | x_t) $$ meaning what market state are we in given the most recent return?
 The way an HMM works is to compute $$ Pr(S_t | x, S_{t-1}) $$ by computing or specifically given the previous state of the market and the unconditional probability of the observation what is the most likely current state.
-For more information about HMMs i can recommend the book [Hidden Markov Models for Time Series: An Introduction Using R][hmm-book].
+For more information about HMMs, I can recommend the book [Hidden Markov Models for Time Series: An Introduction Using R][hmm-book].

 Fitting distributions is easy in python and the code for this can be found below.
-I have assumed the up and down distributions are skew normal and the sideways distribution is normal.
+I have assumed the up and down distributions are skew-normal and the sideways distribution is normal.
-I did not test the AIC or BIC of the fit but i have enough confidence from visual inspection alone that this is better than using a normal distribution for all states.
+I did not test the AIC or BIC of the fit but I have enough confidence from visual inspection alone that this is better than using a normal distribution for all states.

 {% highlight python %}
 df["ret"] = np.log(df.price / df.price.shift(+1))